Price Volume Trend

 High #1 to High #2

 AT&T stock made lower highs, but the Price Volume Trend indicator made higher highs.
-This bullish divergence warned that bulls might be taking control of the stock and shorting AT&T would not be advisable.
+This bullish divergence warned that bulls might be taking control of the stock and shorting AT&T might not be advisable.

 Low #1 to Low #2